-Associates achieved

-completions in 2020.

-The Home Depot strives to build a learning-rich workplace where associates and leaders are prepared to succeed, motivated to serve our customers well and given opportunities to grow.
+Associates achieved 19 million training course completions in 2020.
+The Home Depot strives to build a learningrich workplace where associates and leaders are prepared to succeed, motivated to serve our customers well and given opportunities to grow.
 Our Home Depot University, now in its 11th year, is critical to the development of values-based leaders who take care of our associates and our customers.